Anthonysc85/restaraunt-reservation/README.md

 As a restaurant manager<br/>
 I want to be able to modify a reservation if a customer calls to change or cancel their reservation<br/>
-so that reservations are accurate and current.
+so that reservations are accurate and current

 #### Acceptance Criteria